 Related Link: 7 Stretches in 7 Minutes to Eliminate Back Pain

 Avoid crossing your legs.
 Crossing your legs while sitting can cut off blood flow to critical parts of your legs as well as shift your hips into an unbalanced position.
-Prolonged crossing of legs has been linked to spider veins in women’s legs, and pelvic imbalance can lead to hip, back, and leg pain even after you’ve been out of the car for awhile.
+The prolonged crossing of legs has been linked to spider veins in women’s legs, and pelvic imbalance can lead to hip, back, and leg pain even after you’ve been out of the car for a while.

 Use supports.
 Don’t wake up from a quick car nap to searing neck pain or a sore back.
 Lumbar car supports sit behind you and help to support the natural inward curve of your lower back.
 Half-moon shaped neck pills can help provide alignment and support to your neck when resting your eyes on a road trip too, and seat cushions might provide extra padding and weight distribution for your bottom and coccyx area.

 Don’t overstuff your foot space.
 So often when you run out of room for luggage in the trunk, you’ll stuff bags at your feet – your purse, snacks, a pillow, etc. With little room to move your feet, you might end up crossing your legs or sitting shifted to one side.
 Prolonged awkward body positions like these will have you reaching for pain medicine later.
 Avoid overstuffing your sitting area by utilizing hidden spaces like those under seats and in seatback pockets.

 Keep snacks handy.
 While you’re thinking about packing, be smart about where you place snacks.
 Awkward twisting, yanking, and rotating from the front seat to grab snacks or drinks out of a cooler in the back is both dangerous to your distracted driver as well as your back, and can cause unwanted muscle strain and spasms.